The marketing flank is a very effective positioning strategy, an overarching strategy that was discussed previously.

 The parallel can also be drawn in marketing, specifically for guerrilla marketers who tend to go up against bigger and more mature (in the marketplace) competitors.

-In marketing, it is highly possible to come out on top against a bigger competitor (who has more money, more resources, more time & more manpower) time if you are more skilled and work faster, smarter & harder.
+In marketing, it is highly possible to come out on top against a bigger competitor (who has more money, more resources, more time & more manpower) if you are more skilled and work faster, smarter & harder.

 If we analyse the Royce/ Akebono match as a marketing battle, these are the analogies we can make:

-Royce strategy was clear.
+Royce’s strategy was clear.
 He never tried to go head to head with Akebono.
 If Royce had gone blow to blow with Akebono and not gone to the mat, he would have been beaten to a pulp within seconds.

 Instead, he executed a marketing flank.
 At the 24 second mark of the match, Royce drops to the mat deliberately – he did not fall or get beaten down.
 His tactic was to cut down the size of his opponent since when fighters are on the ground, a big size difference is somewhat neutralised, compared to if the fighters are standing.

-Marketing parallel – With a good positioning marketing strategy (choosing to fight on the ground) and well-executed tactic (dropping to the mat safely), a flanking move can be successfully implemented on a bigger competitor.
+Marketing parallel – With a good positioning marketing strategy (choosing to fight on the ground) and well-executed tactic (dropping to the mat safely), a flanking strategy can be successfully implemented on a bigger competitor.

 Once on the ground, Royce was fighting from the bottom.
 If you watch the video, he was moving with Akebono who was on top.
 Due to his guard (a defensive position when a fighter is on his back), Royce ensured Akebono was held close to him so could not raise his arms/ hands to strike him.
 He moved laterally with Akebono so that Akebono could not get a stable fixed position to do any damage.
 Eventually, Royce slipped out and both fighters returned to their feet.